-Kimbrough has maintained active memberships in several higher education organizations, including the National Association of Student Personnel Administrators, Association of Fraternity Advisors, and Brothers of the Academy.
-He presently serves as chair of the archives, history, and public information committee of the United Negro College Fund, and is a past member of the board of directors.
-A 1986 initiate of the Zeta Pi chapter of Alpha Phi Alpha Fraternity at the University of Georgia, Kimbrough was the Alpha Phi Alpha College Brother of the Year for the Southern Region and served as the Southern Region assistant vice president.
-Based on his strong fraternity experience, Kimbrough has forged a national reputation as an expert on fraternities and sororities, with specific expertise regarding historically Black, Latin and Asian groups.
-Dr. Kimbrough has given over 500 presentations on fraternalism life at campuses and conferences across the country.
-He is the author of the book Black Greek 101: The Culture, Customs and Challenges of Black Fraternities and Sororities.
-After five months, the book was an Essence magazine top 10 best seller, and is currently in its tenth printing.
+A 1986 initiate of the Zeta Pi chapter of Alpha Phi Alpha Fraternity at the University of Georgia, Kimbrough was the Alpha Phi Alpha College Brother of the Year for the Southern Region and served as the Southern Region Assistant Vice President.
+Dr. Kimbrough has forged a national reputation as an expert on fraternities and sororities, with specific expertise regarding historically Black, Latin and Asian groups.
+He is the author of the book, Black Greek 101: The Culture, Customs and Challenges of Black Fraternities and Sororities.

 Follow Dr. Kimbrough on his blog: http://hiphopprez.blogspot.com